Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Baechu-doenjangguk is a Korean soybean paste packed with napa cabbage, vegetables, meat, and seafood.

 The straightforward recipe came from fermented soybean paste, a staple Korean condiment.
-It can be best understood as the more homely, soupier, and lighter version of doejang-jjigae.
+It is best understood as the homiest, soupiest, and lightest version of doejang-jjigae.

 This soup is prepared more frequently in Korea during the late fall when napa cabbage is abundant.
-It’s great with rice or as a side dish for more complex one-bowl dishes.
+It pairs well with rice or as a side for more complex one-bowl dishes.

 For the ultimate comfort meal, serve it with a bowl of steamed white rice and some Kimchi.